getify/You-Dont-Know-JS/scope-closures/apB.md

 useCalc(calc,"51=");            // 51
 ```

-That's it for the exercises and this book!
-Congratulations on your achievement!
+That's it for this book, congratulations on your achievement!
 When you're ready, move on to Book 3, *Objects & Classes*.

 [^MathJSisPrime]: *Math.js: isPrime(..)*, https://github.com/josdejong/mathjs/blob/develop/src/function/utils/isPrime.js, 3 March 2020.